Robert Hoagland: Death

 In mid-2022, David says Hoagland went to see a doctor, who advised him to change his diet.
-Hoagland began cooking the two seafood and grilled vegetables for Sunday dinner instead of the steaks and barbecued ribs they had customarily enjoyed.
+Hoagland began cooking seafood and grilled vegetables for Sunday dinner instead of the steaks and barbecued ribs they had customarily enjoyed.
 David noticed that Hoagland was "slowing down" as his health seemed to be declining.
 Late in the year, Hoagland told him he would soon be receiving some mail under another name.
 David did not inquire as to why, out of respect for his roommate's privacy, but he believed Hoagland was trying to address his neglected health as he was not sure Hoagland had insurance.

 On December 4, David returned home after a weekend performing with his band in New York City.
 He saw the car Hoagland drove, which had uncharacteristically been present in the driveway when he left the day before, a Saturday when Hoagland usually left for work early, was still there that evening.
 He reviewed security-camera footage that showed Hoagland had been holding his back as he entered the house the night of December 3.
 After Hoagland did not come out of his room to make Sunday dinner or go to work the next morning, David grew concerned.

 At David's request, a friend stopped by the house during the day to check, but no one answered the door.
 Texts he sent his roommate were not answered.
 Finally, after work, he went into Hoagland's room and found him unresponsive and not breathing.
-David attempted CPR, but "[h]e had already been gone."
+David attempted CPR, but to no avail.
 Police who responded to David's 9-1-1 calls had difficulty ascertaining the dead man's identity, since he had nothing with "Richard King" on it.
 They found some of the letters Hoagland had advised David he would be receiving, with Hoagland's name on them.
 Sullivan County officials worked in conjunction with Newtown police to confirm that identity.

-Robert Hoagland was 59 years old.
 In an interview, David said: "I just want people to know there was nothing strange about his life...
 Other than the fact that he was able to disappear for nine years."
+Hoagland was 59.